History Hans Högman

 Actor Nils Poppe survived

 A child who was left to an angel maker but survived was the Swedish actor Nils Poppe.
-He was born on May 31, 1908, as an illegitimate child to an unwedded mother in S:t Pauli parish, Möllevången, Malmö city, Skåne province.
-He was then known as Nils Ejnar Jönson and as an unwanted child, he was left to a Danish angel maker in Malmö, Sweden.
+He was born on May 31, 1908, as an illegitimate child to an unwed mother in S:t Pauli parish, Möllevången, Malmö city, Skåne province.
+He was then known as Nils Ejnar Jönson, and as an unwanted child, he was left to a Danish angel maker in Malmö, Sweden.
 Nils survived his time with the angel maker on a diet of bread soaked in beer (his own statement).
 He was lucky to be rescued and bought for 40 SEK (5 USD) by other foster parents.
 Nils was then 2 years old.
 His new foster parents were the married couple Anders and Amanda Jönsson at Möllevången, Malmö.
-The new foster home was poor but here he received the love and care he needed.
+The new foster home was poor, but here he received the love and care he needed.

 Angel Maker Amelia Dyer, Great